latymerDataScience/Data-Science-2020/README.md

 # Data-Science-2020
 A place to upload your code and examine others'

 Hi Guys - when you upload code, upload it into the "Python files" directory, using your name.
-If you don't do all the tasks in one file, make a new directory (with the title of your name) and then upload each of the files into there
+If you don't do all the tasks in one file, make a new directory (with the title of your name) and then upload each of the files into there.
+You make a new directory by doing the following - Add file -> Create New File -> In file name type the name of directory + /.gitkeep.
+Scroll down and click "Commit changes"

 There is an "issues" tab provided by GitHub.
 Here, you can raise issues to the group, if you want help on a certain bit of code, or have a question about someone else's.
 Depending on how many of you actually use this, me, or another will respond to your issue :)